schellenberg/computerscience20/_sources/VisualProgrammingEnv/NumberGuessingGame.rst

     - **CS20-FP1** Utilize different data types, including integer, floating point, Boolean and string, to solve programming problems.
     - **CS20-FP2** Investigate how control structures affect program flow.

-.. warning:: This is just a stub, to give a sense of what should go here.
-It will be written up properly soon...

 This will be your first foray into pair programming.
 One of you should be at the keyboard and mouse, while the other partner is helping discuss the ideas.
 Switch roles every 10 minutes.

 .. sidebar:: Teacher Note